mihael-tunik/dp_with_masks/README.md

 DP on masks or Subset DP is a technique to decrease O(n!) complexity of algorithms.
-Here's collection of nice examples.
+Here's my collection of nice examples.

 Problem list:

-- max_sum
+- **max_sum**:

-Given n x n chess board with numbers.
+> Given n x n chess board with n^2 integer numbers.
-Place n rooks so sum on positions with maximal sum.
+Place n rooks so they don't hit each other and sum of their positions would be maximal.

 Solution: